-Employers Need to Provide Resources for Employees who are Struggling with Addiction in Florida
+Employers Can Provide Resources for Employees

-5 Ways to Address the Stigma of Mental Health and Addiction in Florida
+5 Ways to Address the Stigma of Mental Health

 Mental health and addiction are often seen as taboo subjects, and those struggling with these issues can face a great deal of stigma.
 However, there are ways to address this stigma and help break the cycle of silence and shame.
 Here are five:

 - Support those who are struggling.
-If you know someone who is struggling with mental health or addiction, be there for them.
+If you know someone struggling with mental health or addiction, be there for them.
 Offer your support, understanding, and compassion.
 Just let them know that you care.

-Employers can play a Role in Helping to Address the Opioid Crisis
+Employers Can Help Address the Opioid Crisis